Ways to Say OF COURSE in English (with Real Examples)

 Certainly

-Meaning: used to emphasize the speaker’s belief that something is true.
+Meaning: used to emphasize that you are sure something is true or that you agree.

 Absolutely